ProtopointLLC/bodybytes-firmware/docs/flashing.md

 **`recovery` (0x060000, 63.625 MB)**

 OpenWrt initramfs kernel (`initramfs-kernel.bin`), stored read-only.
-Boots directly from the NOR memory-mapped window at `0xBC060000` when U-Boot detects the recovery trigger (GPIO#14 low).
-The initramfs image is self-contained — kernel + rootfs packed into a single uImage; no separate squashfs mount from NOR or eMMC is needed.
+When U-Boot detects the recovery trigger (GPIO#14 low) it runs `bootcmd_recovery`: `sf probe` switches the W25Q512JV to 4-byte addressing, `sf read` copies `recovery_size` bytes from NOR offset `0x60000` into RAM, then `bootm` boots from RAM.
+The initramfs image is self-contained — kernel + rootfs packed into a single FIT image; no separate squashfs mount from NOR or eMMC is needed.
 The running recovery system is entirely in RAM and cannot modify NOR, making it a safe environment to repair a broken eMMC.

-Spans the W25Q512JV EAR (Extended Address Register) boundary at 16 MB; `CONFIG_SPI_FLASH_BAR=y` makes U-Boot cross 16 MB boundaries transparently:
+The recovery partition spans the W25Q512JV EAR (Extended Address Register) boundary at 16 MB. `sf read` uses the SPI driver with `CONFIG_SPI_FLASH_BAR=y`, which updates the EAR before each cross-boundary read and can address all four 16 MB regions transparently. `recovery_size` is sized to exactly cover the recovery binary (rounded to NOR sector alignment), so only the needed data is transferred.

 | EAR | Address range | Region |
 |-----|---------------|--------|